If you are new to the party scene, meeting people and especially attractive guys can be intimidating.

 You might be thinking “I’m not funny.
 I’m not charming.
 I can’t do this!”

-That leads to our next step: Be confident.
+That leads to our next step: Try to be confident!

 The shy insecure wallflower often goes ignored, but how can you blame people when you seem so hard to approach?